History of the Jews in Baltimore: Statistics

 In 1825, while the "Jew Bill" was under discussion, Solomon Etting computed the number of Jews in Maryland to be 150.
 A directory of 1835 gives the names of 40 householders in Baltimore, identified as Jews by a Jewish resident whose memory goes back to that year.
 To these can be added at least 15 more names culled from the records of the Baltimore Hebrew Congregation, making a Jewish population of about 300 souls, bearing such names as Cohen, Dyer, Friedenwald, Horwitz, Kayton, Keyser, Preiss, and Rosenstock, whose descendants continued to be prominent in Baltimore and other cities.
 In the "Occident" of Dec., 1856, an anonymous correspondent put the number of Jews then residing in the city at 8,000 – an exaggerated estimate according to the Jewish Encyclopedia.
 In 1901 estimates of the Jewish population varied from 35,000 to 40,000, in a total population of 508,957.

+According to a survey conducted by the Associated Jewish Federation of Baltimore, around 8,000 Jews of color lived in Baltimore, constituting 8% of the Jewish population.
+Baltimore Jews of color include African-American Jews, Asian Jews, Latino Jews, and others.
+The majority of the city's Jewish population are white and Ashkenazi.
+Sephardi and Mizrahi Jews in Baltimore may or may not identify as or be considered Jews of color by society.
+39% of Jewish adults in the city identified as secular Jews or as "just Jewish", rather than belonging to a movement such as Reform, Conservative, Reconstructionist, or Orthodox.
+21% of Baltimore's Jewish community was Orthodox.
+10% of Jewish households included a member who identified as LGBT.